nagashreebhat242903-lang/REAL-TIME-CHAT-APPLICATION/README.md

 - The server keeps messages in memory only (resets on restart).
 Swap the store with a DB for persistence.
 - WebSocket protocol path: `/ws`
 - Environment variables: You can set PORT (default 3001).

+Candidate Name: Nagashree bhat

+Selected For: Frontend Web Development

+Organization: Codtech IT Solutions Private Limited

+Duration: 4 Weeks

+Internship Period: 08 February 2026-08 March 2026

+Intern ID: CTIS5403

+discretion: Real-Time Chat Application focuses on building a responsive chat app using WebSockets and a modern front-end framework like React.js or Vue.js.
+The application enables real-time messaging between users and includes message history for seamless communication.
+A completion certificate will be issued at the end of the internship.

+output: